 How do we do this?
-By using the vetted strength and conditioning science of periodization.
+By using the vetted strength and conditioning method of periodization.
 By breaking the calendar up into “phases,” breaking each phase into “blocks,” and breaking blocks into individual training sessions, we are able to isolate the long- and short-term goals of each and maximize your physiological adaptation to them.

 Before we go further, I should point out one important detail: nothing that Volt does in terms of programming is unique.
-There is no proprietary code, no secret recipe that we are privy to that informs Volt programs.
+There is no proprietary code, no secret recipe that we are privy to that informs Volt programming.
 The information and expertise off which we base our programs is out there—in studies, in peer-reviewed articles, in texts, in practical application; it’s just not easily accessed.
 Our goal at Volt is not to patent a particular “brand” of strength training.
 Our goal is to be a conduit to strength and conditioning knowledge for our athletes.
 There is no ego at stake in our programming; we are simply applying sound principles of strength and conditioning science to sport-specific training programs.
 Because everyone should have access to sound information, right?

-The year-long Volt calendar is organized into three phases.
+The year-long Volt training calendar is organized into three phases.
 Each phase represents one of the designated periods within the sports season: off-season, in-season, and post-season.
 By breaking up the calendar year into three phases, we can isolate the training goals within each to target the physiological adaptations needed at specific points in the sports season.

 Just as the calendar year is divided into phases, each phase is divided into a certain number of weeks of training, called blocks.
-And just like a training phase is focused on a specific goal (e.g., the goal of the off-season is to prepare the body for the strength and conditioning demands of competition), each block is similarly targeted to develop specific traits within the broader goals of the block.
+And just like a training phase is focused on a specific goal (e.g., the goal of the off-season is to prepare the body for the physical demands of competition), each block is similarly targeted to develop specific traits within the broader goals of the block.